Prediction-Based Markov Violation Scores for Detecting Non-Markovian Observations in Reinforcement Learning: Introduction

 When that happens, value functions conditioned on the current state alone become systematically biased, and policy gradients may point in wrong directions.
 The trouble is that standard evaluation metrics---episodic return, sample efficiency, convergence rate---cannot tell a practitioner \emph{why} an agent is underperforming.
 An agent struggling because its observations are non-Markovian looks identical, by these metrics, to one struggling with reward sparsity or function approximation error.
 Despite the practical importance of this failure mode, the RL community lacks standard diagnostic tools for detecting Markov violations in observation trajectories.

-This paper proposes a \emph{prediction-based violation scoring framework} to address this gap.
+This paper proposes a \emph{prediction-based Markov Violation Score} (MVS) to address this gap.
 The core idea is straightforward: first, a random forest captures whatever structure is predictable from the current state--action pair alone; then, ridge regression checks whether lagged observations carry additional predictive signal about the residuals.
 If they do, history matters and the Markov property is violated.
 The resulting score lies in $[0,1]$ and requires no causal graph construction.

 Three main contributions are made.
-First, the two-stage scoring pipeline is developed and evaluated across six Gymnasium environments (CartPole, Pendulum, Acrobot, HalfCheetah, Hopper, Walker2d), three algorithms (PPO, A2C, SAC), six AR(1) noise intensities, and 10 seeds per condition---960 runs in total (Sections~\ref{sec:mvs} and~\ref{sec:experiments}).
-Second, in the 7 environment--algorithm pairs where the score correctly tracks violations (Spearman $\rho$ up to $0.78$), higher scores correspond to worse policy performance, and 13 of 16 pairs show statistically significant reward degradation under noise.
+First, the two-stage MVS pipeline is developed and evaluated across six Gymnasium environments (CartPole, Pendulum, Acrobot, HalfCheetah, Hopper, Walker2d), three algorithms (PPO, A2C, SAC), six AR(1) noise intensities, and 10 seeds per condition---960 runs in total (Sections~\ref{sec:mvs} and~\ref{sec:experiments}).
+Second, in the 7 environment--algorithm pairs where MVS correctly tracks violations (Spearman $\rho$ up to $0.78$), higher MVS corresponds to worse policy performance, and 13 of 16 pairs show statistically significant reward degradation under noise.
 However, an inversion phenomenon is also observed in low-dimensional environments where the random forest absorbs the noise signal rather than leaving it for the second stage (Section~\ref{subsec:inversion}).
 This inversion was initially surprising, and its root cause is analyzed in detail, since understanding when the method fails is as important as demonstrating when it works.
-Third, the score is shown to be actionable: in a controlled partial-observability experiment on CartPole, a score-guided strategy that switches to a history-augmented policy when violations are detected fully recovers the lost performance (Section~\ref{subsec:utility}).
+Third, MVS is shown to be actionable: in a controlled partial-observability experiment on CartPole, an MVS-guided strategy that switches to a history-augmented policy when violations are detected fully recovers the lost performance (Section~\ref{subsec:utility}).

 The primary focus is \emph{diagnosis}---giving practitioners a tool to answer ``are my observations non-Markovian?''---rather than a complete remedy.
-That said, the utility experiment demonstrates that even a simple threshold on the violation score can drive architecture decisions with substantial impact on reward.
+That said, the utility experiment demonstrates that even a simple threshold on MVS can drive architecture decisions with substantial impact on reward.